Updated on 2025-07-22 GMT+08:00

 Parameter Description

-Selects "FULL" vacuum, which can reclaim more space, but takes much longer and exclusively locks the table.
+Selects the parameter, which can reclaim more space, but takes much longer and exclusively locks the table.

 FULL options can also contain the COMPACT parameter, which is only used for the HDFS table.
 Specifying the COMPACT parameter improves VACUUM FULL operation performance.